Priority Axis 1 - Research and Innovation

 Calls and current position

-A call for applications delivering under Priority Axis 1 was released on Friday 17 March 2017 and closes on the 13 May 2017, the Call Specification can be found here.
+A new call for applications delivering under Priority Axis 1 was released on Friday the 8th of December 2017 and closes on the 26th of January 2018, the Call Specification can be found here.

 The following projects successfully secured ERDF funding in 2016 and are now live: